edertone/TurboBuilder/TurboBuilder-Node/src/main/resources/project-templates/site_php/src/main/api/README.md

 - The project rest api will be accessed only by this entry points:

     http://host/api/site/ (To access the website API)
-    http://host/api/othername/ (To access the API for libraries or other projects)
+    http://host/api/server/ (To access the API for a server only project) http://host/api/othername/ (To access the API for libraries or other projects)

 - There will be 2 different ways to perform a request to the API